Pink Coloured Open litter box with a scoop on it

 3. Corner Litter Boxes

-Corner litter boxes are specifically created to be installed in the corners of homes and, hence, are ideal for homes with limited floor space.
+Corner litter boxes are specifically designed to be installed in the corners of homes, making them ideal for spaces with limited floor area.

-These shaped boxes help to utilize the corners to ensure that you have set aside a proper bathroom area for your cat.
+These shaped boxes help utilize corners, ensuring that you have a designated bathroom area for your cat.

 Black Coloured Corner Litter Box Kept At The Corner

-Most corner litter boxes include high sides or covers to help keep litter contained and reduce tracking.
+Most corner litter boxes feature high sides or covers to help keep litter contained and reduce tracking.

-Their shape can also offer security to cats who like to have their back area covered when using the litter box.
+Their shape can also provide security for cats that prefer covering their back area when using the litter box.

-However, the triangular design could lead to less living space than rectangular boxes.
-This could be a problem for wider cats or numerous cats living together in the same place.
+However, the triangular design may offer less space than rectangular boxes, which could be problematic for larger cats or multiple cats living together in the same space.

 What We LikeWhat We Don’t